-- 23.1.7 Licensees who are not in active practice shall still complete CME, including all required subjects, to be relicensed.
-For purposes of subsection (b), a physician not in active practice may consider the last area of practice as the area of practice to which activity shall relate, or the activity may relate to any intended new area of practice. - 23.1.8 Licensees who are members of the armed forces and who are subject to a mobilization and/or deployment for all or part of a licensing cycle will be treated the same as licensees who are licensed for the first time during a licensing cycle.
+- 22.1.7 Licensees who are not in active practice shall still complete CME, including all required subjects, to be relicensed.
+For purposes of subsection (b), a physician not in active practice may consider his or her last area of practice as the area of practice to which activity shall relate, or the activity may relate to a new area of practice he or she intends to pursue. - 22.1.8 Licensees who are members of the armed forces and who are subject to a mobilization and/or deployment for all or part of a licensing cycle will be treated the same as licensees who are licensed for the first time during a licensing cycle.
 E.g., a licensee whose military mobilization/deployment covers a year or more is not required to complete CME for that cycle.
-A licensee whose military duties during the two-year cycle total less than one year shall be required to meet the CME requirement of at least 15 hours, including any required subjects. - 23.1.9 A licensee who allows a license to lapse by not timely applying for renewal shall certify completion of all CME that would have been required to remained licensed in order to be granted a renewal license.
+A licensee whose military duties during the two-year cycle total less than one year shall be required to meet the CME requirement of at least 15 hours, including any required subjects. - 22.1.9 A licensee who allows his or her license to lapse by not timely applying for renewal shall certify completion of all CME that would have been required had he or she remained licensed in order to be granted a renewal license.

-23.2 Qualifying Continuing Medical Education Activities
+22.2 Qualifying Continuing Medical Education Activities